 A static address can come in two forms:

-If you need your digital presence to be tied to your physical location (this is ideal for businesses when they want to appear on Google Maps, for example) a static IP address is ideal.
+If you need your digital presence to be tied to your physical location, a static IP address is ideal.
+This can suit small businesses when they want to appear on Google Maps, for example.

 Go to Control Panel > Network and Internet > Network Connections

-You’ll be presented with Wi-Fi or Ethernet options, choose the one you use to get online
+You’ll be presented with Wi-Fi or Ethernet options.
+Choose the one you use to get online

 Your Local Area Connection Properties window should open